p01arst0rm/cobra/README.md

 # cobra

-Cobra is a simple Nuxt template containing a collection of applets.
+Cobra is a simple Nuxt template containing a collection of component Mixins.
 It is designed to help quickly create a website base without the need of additional bloated packages.

 Cobra comes pre-packaged with velocityJS, reactive page navigation elements, and event hooks for page initilaisation